trapani and western sicily - what is there to see and do?

 But there is more to Marsala than just wine.
 Or Garibaldi.

-Although Marsala doesn't have many attractions, it is still worth a visit.
+Although Marsala has few attractions, it is still worth visiting.
 The old town is pleasant, and the shopping street is a popular place to stroll in the evenings.

 The atmosphere is relaxed and informal.